kodecocodes/swift-algorithm-club/Dijkstra Algorithm/README.md

 >T states for True

-To initialize out graph we have to set source vertex path length from source vertex to 0, and append itself to path vertices ffrom start.
+To initialize our graph we have to set source vertex path length from source vertex to 0, and append itself to path vertices from start.

 |                           |  A  |  B  |  C  |  D  |  E  |
 |:------------------------- |:---:|:---:|:---:|:---:|:---:|